 Now for a little more about the statistics of my experience.
 When preparing for the interview trail, I narrowed my search based on the most consistent piece of advice I heard: Choose a program where you’ll be happy!
 Since I was recently married and expecting a baby, happiness meant staying close to family in St. Louis.
 Fortunately, there are a handful of great programs in this area!
 However, based on the “2018 Charting Outcomes” (https://mk0nrmpcikgb8jxyd19h.kinstacdn.com/wp-content/uploads/2018/06/Charting-Outcomes-in-the-Match-2018-Seniors.pdf) MATCH document, my advisor recommended I apply to about 25 programs just to be safe.

 The MATCH document also provided a terrifying statistic: The no-match rate into psychiatry for US seniors was 16%!
 For reference, the no-match rates for orthopedic surgery and radiology were 17% and 11%, respectively!
 Those who did NOT match only interviewed and ranked an average of 5.8 programs.
 So, I decided to aim for 9 interviews and ranks, giving me about a 90% chance of matching.
 When it was all said and done, I interviewed at all the regional programs I had hoped for, as well as two prestigious schools that were a flight away.
 I ended up turning down two interviews and officially ranked 7 programs.
-Thankfully, I was ultimately accepted by my top pick in St. Louis—Saint Louis University!
+Thankfully, I was ultimately accepted by my top pick in the St. Louis area — Saint Louis University!

 Overall, I was very pleased with how my application was received.
 I was interviewed by what I consider to be 2 top programs, 3 strong programs, and 2 safety programs.
 The impression I received was that the strength of my application was in work and leadership experiences.
 Many of these experiences, of course, I credited to BRI!
 My interviewers seemed genuinely impressed that I had committed so much time to studying the economic, political, and philosophical issues within medicine during medical school.
 It reminded me of the physicians I had met at BRI conferences who often said, “I wish I would have started learning about these issues as a medical student!”
 That seemed to be a common sentiment on the interview trail as well.
 These conversations confirmed the importance of these issues to current physicians, and I truly believe that engaging with these ideas as students gives us a dramatic advantage as we prepare for our practice!